softprops/git-codeowners/README.md

     -V, --version    Prints version information

 OPTIONS:
     -c, --codeowners <codeowners>    An explicit path for a CODEOWNERS file. program will exit 1 if file can not be resolved

-ARGS:
-    <path>    Path of file in git repo. if '-' is provided path will be read from stdin. program will exit 2 if no owners can be resolved
+SUBCOMMANDS:
+    help    Prints this message or the help of the given subcommand(s) log     annotate log information
+    path    Finds information about a specific path or set of paths
 ```

 Doug Tangren (softprops) 2017